MUA_Logo

 Bragg School | Briarcliff Middle School | C.A.
 Dwyer School | Cedar Hills Elementary School | Copeland Middle School East Hanover Middle School | Eisenhower Middle School | Hanover Park High School |Hillview Elementary School | Jefferson Twp.
 Middle School | Lazar Middle School | Morris Hills Regional High School | Morris Plains Borough School | Mt.
 Arlington Public School | North Boulevard School | Parsippany High School | Pequannock Twp.
 High School | Pequannock Valley Middle School | Rockaway Valley School | Salem Drive School | Unity Charter School | Valleyview Middle School

-image Students and teachers from the Jefferson Township Middle School participated in the 2019 Keep Morris County Litter Free grant for schools
+image Students and teachers from the Butler Township Middle School participated in the 2023 Keep Morris County Litter Free grant for schools

-Students and teachers from the Jefferson Township Middle School participated in the 2019 Keep Morris County Litter Free grant for schools.
-One hundred forty-eight participants removed over forty bags of litter, from forty acres of school property! -well done!
+image Students and teachers from the Parsippany-Troy Hills High School participated in the 2023 Keep Morris County Litter Free grant for schools

 Morris Hills Environmental Action Club Cleans Wooded Area in Rockaway Township